-Residency Requirements: Randolph-Macon College requires that all students live in collegeowned housing unless they are residing with their parents, guardians, or spouses; 23 years of age or older; part-time students with eight or fewer semester hours; or those students who have special medical or personal considerations which must be accommodated (documentation is required) through Disability Support Services.
+Residency Requirements: Randolph-Macon College requires that all students live in college-owned housing unless they are residing with their parents, guardians, or spouses; 23 years of age or older; part-time students with eight or fewer semester hours; or those students who have special medical or personal considerations which must be accommodated (documentation is required) through Disability Support Services.
+In order for students to be approved for commuter status, they must live within 35 miles of Ashland.